- The whole gathering ground of a river system

 Watershed Productions.
 Our Stories are Worth Telling.

-Amy Bohigian integrates her passion for socially active filmmaking with her life-long dedication to experience-based education and community development.
-Over a 20-year span her focus has been on creating dynamic learning experiences in a diverse range of settings that include the playgrounds of inner city San Francisco, a girl’s detention centre in Boston, a YMCA Camp and Outdoor Education Centre in the woods of Ontario, and currently, as the CEO of Watershed Productions in Nelson, British Columbia.
+Amy integrates her passion for filmmaking with her life-long dedication to creating transformational experiences.
+Amy’s professional careers spans over 25 years in a diverse range of settings that include a detention centre in Boston, a YMCA Camp and Outdoor Education Centre in the woods of Ontario and currently, as the Founder and Principal with Watershed Productions Inc. based in Nelson, BC.
+She is married to writer and poet, Jane Byers, with whom she is raising twins, Franny and Theo.

 Karin Slater – Consulting Filmmaker